All the rest of them - well at least some of them

 We are partners.

-We work with charities, churches and communities across the developing world who share our compassion to reach the neediest of peoples.
-We recognise that we are not called to work alone, but to seek out those with whom we can stand in our calling to alleviate poverty in Jesus Christ’s name through livelihood creating tools.
+We work with charities, churches and communities across the developing world who share our compassion to reach the neediest of people.
+We recognise that we are not called to work alone, but to seek out those with whom we can stand in our calling to alleviate poverty in Jesus Christ’s name through livelihood-creating tools.

 ‘And let us consider how to stir up one another to love and good works.‘ Hebrews 10:24-25 (ESV)